 Learning how to write a novel requires making a list of your minor characters that will appear throughout the book.
 You don’t have to go into any lengthy descriptions.
 Keep details brief and remember: If your character isn’t engaged in the story, they shouldn’t be there.

 You have your characters mapped out.
 But now you need scenes for them to carry out the story.
-The next step in how to write a novel is to carve out the scenes and plot the events in your story.
+The next step in how to write a novel is to use novel writing software to get all your ideas organized into a book outline.

 In fiction, most novels follow the “Five Key Milestones Approach.”
 There could be dozens of scenes in your book, but the critical scenes are the events that turn everything around.